Shinya (musician): Career

-In high school, Shinya and Sugizo were members of the power metal band Pinoccio.
+In their second year of high school, Shinya and Sugizo formed the power metal band Pinocchio.
 They were then briefly both in Kashmir.
 When Shinya was asked to join Lunacy on January 16, 1989, he insisted that Sugizo also join.
 In 1991, the band changed their name to Luna Sea and released their self-titled first album.
 They went on to become very successful, having sold more than 10 million certified units in Japan, and are considered one of the most influential bands in the visual kei movement.
 In 2003, HMV Japan ranked Luna Sea at number 90 on their list of the 100 most important Japanese pop acts.

 When Luna Sea took a brief break in 1997, Shinya started a solo career where he was vocalist and drummer.
 His first single, "Rakkasuru Taiyō", was released by Mercury Music Entertainment on September 26.
 It was written and produced by Yasushi Akimoto, and composed by Tsugutoshi Gotō.
 For his next song, the drummer wanted to perform a duet.
 Hekiru Shiina was offered the job as she and Shinya were both hosts at the Japan FM Network radio program Deeper Street.
 Two versions of the resulting single, "Hyoryusya", were released on November 21; one by Mercury and the other by Sony.
 Shinya's first album No Sticks was released on December 10, 1997, and produced by Akimoto.
 Shinya played drums on the track "Back Line Best" for his fellow Luna Sea bandmate J's 1997 debut solo album Pyromania, and on Tak Matsumoto's 1999 song "Go Further", which also features Billy Sheehan.
 He also contributed to tribute albums to the recording artists Hideki Saijo, Cozy Powell, John Bonham, and Rainbow.
 After Luna Sea disbanded in 2000, Shinya worked as support drummer for musicians such as Miyavi, Nanase Aikawa, Kyosuke Himuro, and numerous others.
+He formed an independent record label, True Colored, and produced the rock band Toranoko Trash.
+When asked why he started the label, Shinya explained that money is the biggest obstacle for indie artists, such as forcing them to compromise their recordings due to the cost of studio time, so he wanted to give them the freedom to pursue their sound to their satisfaction.
+For example, he allowed Toranoko Trash to record in his home studio as long as they needed.
 He also occasionally taught drums to students at the Osaka School of Music.